ScribesZone/scribeszone.staruml-modelscript/README.md

 Checking models (Ctrl-W)
 ------------------------

-Various consistency checks are run on all the following elements.
+Various consistency checks are run on the following elements:
-This includes
 * classes,
 * attributes,
 * enumerations,